 Really, any kind of sprain, strain or arthritic condition responds well to this treatment.

 Biopuncture can even shorten the duration and intensity of the common cold, if administered early on in the course of the illness.
 It can also be used to treat some medical conditions such as asthma.

 Although biopuncture is not currently covered by health insurance, it’s also not a particularly expensive treatment option.
-It is an affordable option as compared to many conventional treatments.
-Also, results come quickly allowing patients to go back to enjoying life with fewer aches and pains.
+You might be surprised by how affordable it is as compared to the conventional treatments you’ve used in the past--and how quickly you’re back to enjoying life with fewer aches and pains.

-Polina Karmazin, M.D., is board certified in integrative medicine and acupuncture.
+Polina Karmazin, MD, is the Medical Director of the Virtua Center for Integrative Medicine in Voorhees.
+She is board certified in integrative medicine and acupuncture.
 She has more than 30 years of clinical experience in family medicine where she has utilized proven complementary therapies to treat a wide range of conditions without the side effects of conventional medications.
-She specializes in managing acute and chronic pain using biopuncture.
-For more information or to schedule an appointment, call 856-528-2258 or visit SouthJerseyHolistic.com.Edit ModuleShow Tags
+She specializes in the management of acute and chronic pain using biopuncture.
+For more information, call 844-896-6367 or visit virtua.org/IntegrativeMed.Edit ModuleShow Tags